-- (a) Type of contract.
-While this section addresses supply contracts (articles and delivery points), the same principles apply to service contracts (types of services and service areas). - (b) Effect on competition.
-Provide for full and open competition when you group items for award.
+- (a) Supplies and services.
+This subsection applies to acquisitions of supplies and services. - (b) Effect on competition.
+Provide for full and open competition when grouping items for award.
 Grouping items for award may preclude a significant number of firms from bidding.
-This occurs if firms are unable to provide all the types or quantities of supplies or services, or make deliveries to the various delivery points included in the prospective aggregate group.

-- (c) Grouping different articles.
+This occurs if firms are unable to provide all the types or quantities of supplies or services, or make deliveries to the various delivery points included in the prospective aggregate group. - (c) Grouping different articles.
 Include only related articles in an aggregate group.
 Related articles are those normally manufactured or produced by a majority of prospective bidders.
-Grouping unrelated articles often restricts competition unnecessarily. - (d) Grouping geographic locations or delivery points.
+Grouping unrelated articles often restricts competition unnecessarily.

+- (d) Grouping geographic locations or delivery points.
 Consider the following guidelines before deciding to group different geographic locations or delivery points: - (1) A delivery point may have sufficient requirements so that individual shipments involve economic production runs and carload or truckload quantities.
-In this case, list it as a separate line item. - (2) The types of bidders (i.e., small or large firms, manufacturers or distributors, etc.) who respond to previous solicitations can provide important information.
+In this case, list it as a separate line item. - (2) The types of bidders (i.e., small or large firms, manufacturers or distributors, etc.) who responded to previous solicitations can provide important information.
 For example, if previous bidders are distributors with franchises in certain territories, grouping different territories could tend to restrict competition. - (3) Transportation costs can affect competition and pricing.
 They may constitute a significant portion of the total delivered cost.
 Obtain the advice and assistance of transportation specialists before grouping geographic locations or delivery points.
 Depending upon the supplies being acquired: - (i) Grouping widespread geographic locations or delivery points may reduce competition or result in higher prices.
-It can cause you to lose "area pricing" advantages provided by a supplier with a single production point. - (ii) Conversely, for many small commercial items (hand tools, locks, etc.), manufacturers may quote the same price for delivery anywhere in the U.S. - (iii) Tariff boundaries can also affect how manufacturers price deliveries to different areas.
+It can cause the loss of "area pricing" advantages provided by a supplier with a single production point. - (ii) Conversely, for many small commercial items (hand tools, locks, etc.), manufacturers may quote the same price for delivery anywhere in the U.S. - (iii) Tariff boundaries can also affect how manufacturers price deliveries to different areas.